-Summary: Aiming to understand the prevalence of other upper respiratory tract viral infections under the influence of the pandemic, Stanley Ho Centre for Emerging Infectious Diseases of The Chinese University of Hong Kong is now conducting a study involving the collection of samples from COVID-19 negative individuals with respiratory symptoms.
-If no such illnesses develop, please collect the sample in February 2023.
+Summary: Aiming to understand the prevalence of other upper respiratory tract viral infections, Stanley Ho Centre for Emerging Infectious Diseases of The Chinese University of Hong Kong is now conducting a study involving the collection of samples from individuals with respiratory symptoms.
+If no such illnesses develop, please collect the sample in February 2024.
 The completed questionnaire and collected samples could be delivered to us using SF Express (fees prepaid).
-A HKD50 cash voucher would be offered to participants.
+A HKD50 cash voucher would be offered to each household irrespective of the number of participants.

-The purpose of the study is to analyze the distributive pattern of viruses in upper airway and its relationship with influenza seasons and the COVID-19 epidemic waves.
+The purpose of the study is to analyze the distributive pattern of viruses in upper airway in the community in Hong Kong.
 Data collected from the study would contribute to the characterization of the symptomatology of respiratory infections and exposure setting in Hong Kong.

 Eligibility criteria